MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-depreciate-amortize.md

 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. Choose the **OK** button.

     The batch job calculates the depreciation and creates lines in the fixed asset G/L journal.

 4. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA G/L Journals**, and then choose the related link.

-    On the **Fixed Asset G/L Journal** page, in the **No. of Depreciation Days** field you can see how many days of depreciation have been calculated.
+    On the **Fixed Asset G/L Journal** page, in the **No. of Depreciation Days** field, you can see how many days of depreciation have been calculated.
 5. Choose the **Post** action.

 ## <a name="to-post-depreciation-manually-from-the-fixed-asset-gl-journal"></a>To post depreciation manually from the fixed asset G/L journal